rdicosmo/updateswh/README.md

 More documentation is available on the website at https://www.softwareheritage.org/browser-extensions/

-Many thanks to the Unpaywall extension developers, whose work has been used as a substantial basis for developing this extension.
+Many thanks to the Unpaywall extension developers (see https://unpaywall.org/products/extension): their work has been an essential starting point for developing this extension.